 Elements of music: students will learn about the main components of music and being able to apply them in a wide variety of performing, composing and listening tasks.

-Performing skills: students will be taught the basis of music notation and theory, how to play simple turns on the keyboard and chord patterns on the ukulele as well as singing pieces in different styles.
+Performing skills: students will be taught the basis of music notation and theory, how to play simple tunes on the keyboard and chord patterns on the ukulele as well as singing pieces in different styles.
 They will perform individually, in pairs and small groups.
 Students who are learning an instrument will be able to develop their performing skills further and will have a personalised rehearsal and performing plan that challenges them based on their ability.

 Year 8 – Students develop skills they have gained previously and continue to apply the musical elements to different styles of music.
 They will also begin using music technology to gain an understanding of how music can be created using computers.
 The topics they study are: